In a Nutshell:

 The Soho’s design team sharpened some of the lines for this chair.
 It retains the same basic shape that most of the massage chairs on the market today boast—which gives it the signature futuristic look that massage chairs are known for—but this one is less rounded, and the sharper edges and corners give it a more industrial feel than its peers.

-Ultimately, whether you like it or not comes down to personal tastes and preferences, but in our view, these subtle changes make the chair easier to blend in with your other living room furniture.
-And if you decide you want one of these, Titan makes it easy to color blend, offering this model in either black, brown, or taupe—neutral colors with a fairly universal appeal.
+Ultimately, whether you like it or not, it comes down to personal tastes and preferences, but in our view, these subtle changes make the chair easier to blend in with your other living room furniture.
+And if you want one of these, Titan makes it easy to color blend, offering this model in either black, brown, or taupe—neutral colors with a fairly universal appeal.

 Even if you like the design, though, it’s worth pointing out that this is a fairly sizeable piece of furniture, with a footprint that measures 57.48” L x 29.53” W x 44.88” H when sitting upright and 64.96” L x 29.53” W x 42.52” H when fully reclined.